jyn514/second-website/_posts/2022-09-02-git-cheats.md

 There are three things I can think of that could be going wrong here:

 1. You made some changes and didn't commit them.
 Commit them now.
 Go.
 Do it. `git add src/tools/rls && git commit`.
 2. This is in a submodule and git got confused.
 If you don't know what a submodule is, mentally replace it with "code I have never modified and will never want to modify".
-You can ignore this by running `git deinit -f src/tools/rls` (or whichever directory the submodule starts in - you can check with `git submodule status`).
+You can ignore this by running `git submodule deinit -f src/tools/rls` (or whichever directory the submodule starts in - you can check with `git submodule status`).

    **DO NOT DO THIS** if you have made changes to that directory you want to save.
 Git will destroy all you hold dear.
 It is a sharp and powerful tool.
 You might call it ... a subtle knife.